Skip to content

 You can buy a multi pack of saw blade sizes initially which contains one bundle of each size blade so that you can get used to the saw blade size you need for the thickness/gauge of metal you use regularly.
 These are available from many suppliers.
 You can then decide which size you use the most and wish to purchase more of.
 I like 6/0, 2/0, 2 and 4 personally for the majority of my projects.

 Purchase good quality saw blades, cheaper brands break more easily, snag against your metal, blunt quickly and don’t produce good results.
 Remember invest in your tools and you will see your quality of work shine.
-Super Pike are good blades to purchase.
+Super Pike are good blades to purchase at present, however I have come to learn the place of manufacture for tools makes a big difference.
+Sometimes companies outsource production elsewhere using cheaper materials to create their product while maintaining the tool is made from high quality materials and while also maintaining the price!!

 Set of Pliers